apathetic/apathetic-v3/src/content/posts/2021-06-02-enforce-data-upstream.md

 > We can ensure key parts of our app are _known quantites_ ie. conform to a particular shape / contract.
 But what about at runtime?

+???
+IN LIEU of GRAPHQL query schemas. !!

 tl;dr

 validation and enforce data entering app